-Availability and attendance of wholetime appliances remains good and in line with the corporate target.
+Availability and attendance of wholetime appliances across Bournemouth, Christchurch, & Poole remains good and in line with the corporate target.

-Whilst the availability of on-call appliances continues to be good and stable, there are several initiatives underway to improve this further including an increased recruitment campaign and targeted 'Have a Go days'.
+While the availability of on-call appliances also remains good and in line with the corporate target, key actions being taken to further improve include a robust on call contract review, prioritised recruitment, and training plans for key stations to improve establishment, succession planning and development of staff.
+This work runs parallel with our targeted 'Have a Go days' where we actively recruit in areas of need.
 We continue to listen and support our staff to maximise our on-call retention.

-The Service is developing a station risk profile document to support stations in better understanding the demands, risks, and challenges at a local level.
+The Service is developing a station risk profile document to support stations in better understanding the demands, risks and challenges at a local level.
 This will enable them to set in place interventions of each risk which will feed into a station action plan.

-A new initiative to train firefighters in fire safety is currently being trialled.
+A new initiative to train firefighters in fire safety is progressing well.
 This will allow the fire safety team to focus their expertise on higher risk properties in Bournemouth, Christchurch & Poole.